Andiamo a Roma!

 11:35 am – 1:55 pm International Litigation in U.S. Courts

-The Rome St. John’s campus is fully accessible to students with disabilities.
+The St. John's Office of Disability Services will work with any student who qualifies for a disability accommodation.
 Please be aware that many places in Italy and in the city of Rome may not have similar accommodations.
 The following information is available on the U.S. Department of State's website:

 ACCESSIBILITY: While in Italy, individuals with disabilities may find accessibility and accommodation very different from in the United States.
 Many find Italy’s narrow cobbled streets and storied monuments charming; they can, however, be a challenge for physically impaired travelers.
 Many Italian sidewalks lack ramps, and some Italian streets lack sidewalks altogether or, as in Venice, feature stairs and narrow pedestrian bridges.
 While some major sights and hotels have put time and planning into ensuring accessibility, there are others that lack ramps, elevators, or handicap-accessible bathrooms.
 Advance planning can go a long way in making a difference in accommodation for disabled travelers.
 Inform airlines and hotels of your disability when making reservations as some time may be needed to prepare accommodation.
 Call ahead to restaurants, museums, and other facilities to find out if they are wheelchair accessible.
 Most, but not all, train stations in Italy have accommodations for those traveling in wheelchairs.
 With advance notice, personal assistance can be provided to a disabled person traveling through a particular station.
 More information is available at Trenitalia's website addressing disabled travelers.
 For those who wish to rent cars, hand-controlled vehicles are available in Italy from major car rental companies.
 You should contact the car rental company well in advance of your trip in order to reserve the vehicle.
 Remember that Italy functions on 220-volt current.
 To recharge an electric wheelchair motor, you may need a transformer to change the 220 current to 110 volts as well as an adapter to adjust the plug to fit Italian electrical sockets.